ConsenSysMesh/rimble-web3-components/packages/NetworkIndicator/README.md

 # @rimble/network-indicator

-Web3 React component built with Rimble UI that will display the current ethereum network name based on a given network ID.
+React component built with [Rimble UI](https://github.com/ConsenSys/rimble-ui) that will display the current Ethereum network name based on a given network ID and optionally display and icon and tooltip indicating whether the user is on the correct network for the application.

 ## Installation